Porphyrias are a group of rare metabolic diseases in which heme metabolism is altered.

 The World Health Organization (WHO) classification of tumors of hematopoietic and lymphoid tissues is the most widely used pathologic classification system for hematolymphoid neoplasms.
 The current revision, known as the 4th revised edition, was published in 2016 and supersedes the 4th edition p...

-Widening of the diploic space refers to expansion of the spongy or cancellous bone between the inner and outer tables of the calvaria.
+Widening of the diploic space refers to expansion of the cancellous (spongy) bone between the inner and outer tables of the calvaria.
 The diploic space is the medullary cavity of the skull, and a location of normal physiologic hematopoiesis in adults.
-Thus, expansion of this structure most comm...
+Thus, expansion of this structure most commo...

-Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease with a characteristic phenotype that includes:
+Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease.

 Zebra spleen, also referred to as psychedelic spleen or more correctly inhomogeneous splenic enhancement, refers to the transient heterogeneous parenchymal enhancement of the spleen during the arterial or early portal venous phases of contrast enhancement in CT, MRI, or ultrasound imaging.